BrunoFenzl/CubieKid/README.md

 The newest upgrade is an optimized circuit and the associated single-sided pcb.
 So the reproduction is easy and inexpensive.

 Highlights:

 - Intended to be used with batteries, accu packs and USB-powerbanks

+- Power-On with one of the three buttons

 - Auto-standby-function saves battery live by reducing current down to less than 0,25 mA

-- Battery voltage monitoring function with audio alert
+- Battery voltage monitoring function with audio alert and shut-down

 The PCB fits on the rear panel.
-So the access to the Micro-SD Card and USB-Port are easy
+So the access to the Micro-SD Card and USB-Port are easy:

 <img src="https://github.com/jenshackel/CubieKid/blob/master/photos/PCB_assembly.jpg">

-### Construction Manual
+## Construction Manual

 Please follow the instructions step by step to build a good looking and stable box.